About Rainbow Falls

 Overall, we spent a little over 2.5 hours encompassing both the hike, all the photography, and even engaging in some conversations with some friendly folks sharing both the trail and the falls with us.

-On our particular visit, we happened to come here from Lower Whitewater Falls, and we did so by driving north on Hwy 281 from Bad Creek Rd for about 8.3 miles, then turned right into the entrance for Gorges State Park, and followed this road to the Grassy Ridge Trailhead.
+So from there, we drove north on Hwy 281 from Bad Creek Rd for about 8.3 miles, then turned right into the entrance for Gorges State Park, and then we followed this road to the aforementioned Grassy Ridge Trailhead.